 Don’t miss Albanese Candy Factory in Merrillville for road trip treats.
 This candy store boasts the World’s Best Gummies, but the sheer variety of nostalgic candies are worth the attention.

 If you’re spending the weekend or longer, stay in nearby New Buffalo, Mich.
-Rent a beach house and grab some grub at the Lazy Dog.
+Rent a beach house and grab some grub at The Stray Dog Bar & Grill.
 Stop by Oinks Ice Cream for a cone of Michigan Pothole.
 Kids can play on the playground as you watch the sun say goodnight.

 Voyageurs National Park, Northern Minnesota

 - Distance from Chicago: 9.5 hours from Chicago